Evanesco-Labs/WhiteNoise.rs/docs/whitenoise_spec.md

 - Hash of Bob's WhiteNoiseID

   Each node in the first layer network will receive the gossip message.
-When Exit Node finds that Bob, implied in the gossip message, is his client, it will respond to this gossip and start building connections.
+When Access Node finds that Bob, implied in the gossip message, is his client, it will respond to this gossip and start building connections.

-- Joint Node ID
+- Sink Node ID

-  The Joint Node of this circuit is chosen and the Exit Node will build a connection to this Joint Node through one or more Relay Nodes.
+  The Sink Node of this circuit is chosen and the Access Node will build a connection to this Sink Node through one or more Relay Nodes.

 Finally circuit connection is basically done, and the circuit connection is like:

-**Alice ⟷ EntryNode ⟷ Joint Node ⟷ Relay Node (or nodes) ⟷ Exit Node ⟷ Bob**
+**Alice ⟷ EntryNode ⟷ Sink Node ⟷ Relay Node (or nodes) ⟷ Access Node ⟷ Bob**

 ### Data Secure